mustafacansevinc/highly-available-elasticsearch/README.md

 Highly Available Elasticsearch solution is designed to help out the team to execute (near) real-time queries and visualize the free form reviews that the customers fill out after each delivery.

-The [Solution Architecture](#-solution-architecture) section contains **detailed** information about the configured and unconfigured values, and describes the background of them.
+The [Solution Architecture](#-solution-architecture) section contains **detailed** information about the configured and unconfigured values and describes their background.
 So it is **not necessary to read** that section to deploy the *Highly Available Elasticsearch* solution.

-You can check out [The Solution](#-the-solution) section to flick through the configuration values and the reasons of the configuration or just jump to the [Quick Start](#-quick-start) section to deploy the solution.
+You can check out [The Solution](#-the-solution) section to flick through the configuration values and the reasons for the configuration or just jump to the [Quick Start](#-quick-start) section to deploy the solution.

-I can say that I have spent more than 25 hours to write this document including researches, 2 hours for trying the solution, and a couple of hours to think about the ways to increase the resilience.
-Also I have spent some time at my [failures](#-failures) too.
+I can say that I have spent more than 25 hours writing this document including researches, 2 hours for trying the solution, and a couple of hours thinking about the ways to increase the resilience.
+Also, I have spent some time on my [failures](#-failures) too.

 ## 🎯 Features